villekf/OMEGA-doc/docs/source/installation.rst

 OMEGA
 ^^^^^

-Download either a release version from `releases <https://github.com/villekf/OMEGA/releases>`_, clone the current master with e.g. `git clone https://github.com/villekf/OMEGA.git` or download an archive of the `master-branch <https://github.com/villekf/OMEGA/archive/master.zip>`_.
+Download either a release version from `releases <https://github.com/villekf/OMEGA/releases>`_, clone the current master with e.g. `git clone https://github.com/villekf/OMEGA.git` or download an archive of the
+`master-branch <https://github.com/villekf/OMEGA/archive/master.zip>`_.
 If you downloaded either a release or master branch archive, you need to extract the contents to the folder of your choosing.
 Alternatively, if you are using MATLAB, you can download the mltbx package (``OMEGA.-.Open-source.MATLAB.emission.tomography.software.mltbx``) from the `releases <https://github.com/villekf/OMEGA/releases>`_ and simply run it in which case all the necessary folders will be automatically added to the MATLAB path.

 Unless the MATLAB package was used, you need to add the source and mat-files folders to the MATLAB/Octave path (biograph-folder should be added if you intend to use mCT or Vision list-mode data files).
 In MATLAB you can do this by simply right clicking the folders and selecting "Add to path -> Selected folders" by selecting the OMEGA folder itself and selecting "Add to path -> Selected folders and subfolders".
 Alternatively, if you are using for example Octave, you can add the paths with ``addpath('/path/to/OMEGA/source')`` and ``addpath('/path/to/OMEGA/mat-files')`` or simply with ``addpath(genpath('/path/to/OMEGA/'))``.
 On MATLAB you can also add these folders to the list of folders in "Set path".

-To build all the necessary mex-files, simply run ``install_mex``.
+To build all the necessary mex-files in MATLAB or Octave, simply run ``install_mex``.

+The below compilation is not required if you only use custom reconstruction in Python.

+In Python, navigate to ``/path/to/OMEGA/source/Python`` in terminal and run ``python compile.py`` to compile the library files.
+If ArrayFire was not installed in ``opt`` add the path with ``python compile.py -A /path/to/arrayfire``.

 Optional software
 -----------------